 Penny For Pound

-It's been a big year or two for Penny For Pound, having recently opened their 800sqm pastry mecca in Moorabbin, followed by their Camberwell locale.
-And now after hiatus in the suburb of Richmond, the team has reopened with a new, bigger, and better shop front in the inner suburb.
-Helmed by Ben Wilson and Matilda Smith, the pair's pastry dreams kicked off back in 2016 and now in 2023 they’ve truly come true.
+Penny For Pound is becoming an empire, with their 800sqm pastry mecca in Moorabbin, followed by their Camberwell locale and Richmond outpost.
+Helmed by Ben Wilson and Matilda Smith, the pair's pastry dreams kicked off eight years ago and now in 2025, they’ve truly come true.
 Inside their locales are a tidy selection of a-grade baked goods including favourites like their strawberry cheesecake or cheese and vegemite croissants.
 There's also fresh bread and a display fridge filled with sangas ready for toasting.

 Falco